sangupta/jerry/README.md

 **0.4.1**

-* Added utility methods to Responseutils
+* Added utility methods to ResponseUtils
 * Fixed a bug in RequestCapturingFilter where chained filters were not being called
 * Upgraded version on Apache Http-client library to 4.2.5
 * Fixed bug where Cookie age was not being set correctly